Single Sign-On (SSO)

 We monitor and analyze information gathered from services, internal traffic in our network, and usage of devices and terminals.
 We record this information in the form of event logs, audit logs, fault logs, administrator logs, and operator logs.
 These logs are automatically monitored and analyzed to a reasonable extent that helps us identify anomalies such as unusual activity in employees’ accounts or attempts to access customer data.
 We store these logs in a secure server isolated from full system access to manage access control centrally and ensure availability.
 Click here to see the current status of our services.

-Detailed audit logging covering all update and delete operations performed by the user are available to the customers in every Diri service.
+Detailed audit logging covering all update and delete operations performed by the user is available to the customers in every Diri service.

 Vulnerability management